jbrussell/mat-LRTdisp/README.md

 The advantage of the latter 4 methods from Ji (2006) is that regularization parameters are determined by the data, rather than needing to make an apriori guess.
 ___
+This package includes pieces of code written by Ryan Schultz, particularly for the minimization problem: [Radon-Transform_Schultz-Gu](https://github.com/RyanJamesSchultz/Radon-Transform_Schultz-Gu)

 References:

     Schultz, R., Gu, Y. J., 2012.